CSG Systems International, Inc. (NASDAQ:CSGS) Shares Sold by Dean Capital Management

-Dean Capital Management cut its position in CSG Systems International, Inc. (NASDAQ:CSGS) by 22.7% during the second quarter, according to its most recent Form 13F filing with the SEC.
+Dean Capital Management cut its holdings in shares of CSG Systems International, Inc. (NASDAQ:CSGS) by 22.7% in the second quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
 The firm owned 33,843 shares of the technology company’s stock after selling 9,943 shares during the period.
-Dean Capital Management owned approximately 0.10% of CSG Systems International worth $1,597,000 at the end of the most recent quarter.
+Dean Capital Management owned about 0.10% of CSG Systems International worth $1,597,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other large investors have also recently made changes to their positions in the company.
-Captrust Financial Advisors lifted its position in CSG Systems International by 960.0% during the first quarter.
-Captrust Financial Advisors now owns 742 shares of the technology company’s stock valued at $33,000 after purchasing an additional 672 shares during the period.
-Quantbot Technologies LP grew its position in CSG Systems International by 433.5% during the first quarter.
-Quantbot Technologies LP now owns 955 shares of the technology company’s stock valued at $42,000 after buying an additional 776 shares during the period.
-Tortoise Index Solutions LLC purchased a new position in CSG Systems International in the second quarter valued at $55,000.
-O Shaughnessy Asset Management LLC increased its holdings in CSG Systems International by 7.0% in the second quarter.
-O Shaughnessy Asset Management LLC now owns 4,072 shares of the technology company’s stock valued at $192,000 after buying an additional 268 shares in the last quarter.
-Finally, Mutual of America Capital Management LLC increased its stake in shares of CSG Systems International by 5.7% in the 1st quarter.
-Mutual of America Capital Management LLC now owns 4,359 shares of the technology company’s stock valued at $196,000 after purchasing an additional 237 shares in the last quarter.
-Hedge funds and other institutional investors own 93.38% of the company’s stock.
+Other large investors have also bought and sold shares of the company.
+Rhumbline Advisers lifted its holdings in CSG Systems International by 4.6% in the second quarter.
+Rhumbline Advisers now owns 119,853 shares of the technology company’s stock valued at $5,655,000 after acquiring an additional 5,227 shares during the period.
+Geode Capital Management LLC lifted its stake in shares of CSG Systems International by 8.0% in the 1st quarter.
+Geode Capital Management LLC now owns 562,598 shares of the technology company’s stock valued at $25,255,000 after purchasing an additional 41,479 shares during the period.
+Quantbot Technologies LP boosted its holdings in CSG Systems International by 433.5% during the first quarter.
+Quantbot Technologies LP now owns 955 shares of the technology company’s stock worth $42,000 after buying an additional 776 shares in the last quarter.
+Tortoise Index Solutions LLC purchased a new stake in CSG Systems International during the second quarter worth $55,000.
+Finally, Russell Investments Group Ltd. grew its position in CSG Systems International by 106.2% during the first quarter.
+Russell Investments Group Ltd. now owns 57,171 shares of the technology company’s stock valued at $2,566,000 after buying an additional 29,448 shares during the period.
+93.38% of the stock is currently owned by institutional investors.

-Separately, Zacks Investment Research lowered CSG Systems International from a “buy” rating to a “hold” rating in a research report on Tuesday.

-CSG Systems International (NASDAQ:CSGS) last issued its quarterly earnings results on Wednesday, August 4th.
-The technology company reported $0.82 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $0.70 by $0.12.
-CSG Systems International had a return on equity of 21.11% and a net margin of 6.49%.
-The firm had revenue of $238.48 million for the quarter, compared to analyst estimates of $235.00 million.
-As a group, equities analysts anticipate that CSG Systems International, Inc. will post 2.82 earnings per share for the current year.

-The business also recently announced a quarterly dividend, which was paid on Tuesday, September 28th.
-Stockholders of record on Wednesday, September 15th were issued a dividend of $0.25 per share.
-This represents a $1.00 annualized dividend and a dividend yield of 1.96%.
+The company also recently announced a quarterly dividend, which was paid on Tuesday, September 28th.
+Shareholders of record on Wednesday, September 15th were issued a dividend of $0.25 per share.
 The ex-dividend date of this dividend was Tuesday, September 14th.
-CSG Systems International’s dividend payout ratio is currently 37.88%.
+This represents a $1.00 dividend on an annualized basis and a dividend yield of 1.96%.
+CSG Systems International’s payout ratio is currently 37.88%.

+Separately, Zacks Investment Research lowered shares of CSG Systems International from a “buy” rating to a “hold” rating in a research note on Tuesday.

 About CSG Systems International